Detailed course offerings (Time Schedule) are available for

 EDSPE 522 Seminar on the Education of Students with Severe Disabilities (3)

-EDSPE 523 Specific Numeracy Techniques for Elementary Students with Mild Disabilities (3)
+EDSPE 523 Fundamentals of Math for Children with Disabilities (3)

-Provides the teacher with specific techniques for teaching numeracy to elementary students with mild disabilities in inclusive settings.
-Prerequisite: EDTEP 522 or equivalent.
-Offered: SpS.
+Provides educators with basic elementary math content and techniques for teaching elementary students with disabilities in inclusive settings.
+Offered: Sp.